liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     References are implemented as python attributes containing object references.
 (The term "reference" exists both on the data model level and on the implementation level.)
-A reference can either connect to a target node, or to a container of target nodes (list, set, ...).

 ``content node``
     A node that is self-contained, i.e. it has no outgoing references.